Our Team

 A portrait of Gillian Schofield.
 She is outside with a sun flare.
 She has dark brown hair and is smiling.

-Hi, I’m Gillian Schofield (she/her), Executive Director of Survivor’s Hope Crisis Centre.
+Hi, I’m Gillian Schofield (she/her), Co-Executive Director of Survivor’s Hope Crisis Centre.
 I am dedicated to creating a lasting, positive impact in our communities by fostering a culture of inclusivity, empathy, and empowerment.
 It is an honor to collaborate with our exceptional team in the collective effort to challenge harmful systems and build a future where survivors receive the support they need at every stage of their recovery.
 Together, we are working to create a world where healing, justice, and resilience are not just aspirations, but realities for all.

 As a mother, stepmother, hobby farm owner, nature enthusiast, and yogi, I embrace the beauty of balance in life.
 My passion for helping others is reflected in my dedication to promoting wellness—physical, mental, emotional and spiritual—across all areas of life.
 Whether nurturing my family, connecting with nature, or embracing the practice of yoga, I am devoted to cultivating well-being and supporting others on their journey.
 I believe that true wellness comes from harmony within ourselves and with the world around us.